Exelord/solid-proxies/README.md

 # Solid Proxies

 This package provides signaled versions of Javascript's built-in objects.
 Thanks to it, all theirs properties will be automatically tracked while using standard API.
+That means all operations like array's `push`, `slice` or direct index access `track['me']` will only trigger an update of specific values.
+The granular reactivity will make sure your effects will not rerun without a need.

 Signaled built-ins: